itsibitzi/itsibitzi.github.io/content/blog/openmls-tutorial.md

 # Our client CLI wil be set up with the excellent clap crate.
 clap = { version = "4.5.21", features = ["derive"] }

-# We're going to use tokio with axum in our server and reqwest
+# We're going to use axum in our server and reqwest in our client to send
-# in our client to send messages, which will be serialized as JSON
+# messages, which will be serialized as JSON.
 tokio = { version = "1.41.1", features = ["full"] }
 axum = "0.7.9"
 reqwest = "0.12.9"